 Studies show that over 90% of all cases of this condition begin at the base of the spine and lower back.
 Some symptoms may include inability to move the big toe or major pain on the top of the foot.

-Massage for herniated disc increases circulation to an injury, thereby, providing much needed oxygen and nutrients to the area.
+Massage increases circulation to an injury, thereby, providing much needed oxygen and nutrients to the area.
 The more oxygen and nutrients, the faster healing takes place.